vernuntii/vernuntii/README.md

 - .NET 6.0 Runtime
 - Git
-- A repositry with at least one commit :smiley:
+- A repository with at least one commit :smiley:

 > :warning: Make sure the repository is not shallowed!